CentreForDigitalHumanities/Textcavator/documentation/Distrobox development setup.md

 ### Distrobox vs. Docker compose containers

 This repository also includes a container setup using Docker compose.
-The docker-compose setup is designed for maximum isolation, separating the application from the host system, as well as using separate containers for different submodules (frontend, backend, database engines).
+The docker-compose setup is designed for maximum isolation, separating the application from the host system, as well as using separate containers for different subsystems (frontend, backend, database engines).

 By contrast, distrobox is a system for running privileged containers, which are tightly integrated with the host system.
 Also, this guide will create a single container that includes Textcavator and all its dependencies, instead of isolating subsystems.